MateuszMotylinski/MateuszMotylinski/README.md

 Currently, I work at Firefly Studios, where I contribute to the development of Stronghold games.
 As a long-time fan of RTS games, getting to work on a franchise that blends castle-building, strategy, and intense battles is incredibly exciting.
 It’s a perfect match for my passion—both as a developer and a gamer—where I get to combine my technical skills with my love for real-time strategy.
 Building and refining mechanics that players around the world will enjoy is both a challenge and a dream come true.

+In addition to my work at Firefly Studios, I also maintain a GitHub where I showcase my side projects, most of which are centered around game development.
+I love experimenting with new ideas, building game mechanics, and refining systems that push my skills further.
+Whether it’s prototyping gameplay features, working on AI behavior, or optimizing performance, my side projects are a playground for creativity and technical growth.
+Game development is more than just a job for me—it’s a passion that keeps me constantly learning and improving.

 <!--
 **MateuszMotylinski/MateuszMotylinski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.